pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">lock_time</td>
     <td> uint32</td>
     <td>
-    Lock time for the transaction.
-If not explicitly set, it sets to the last block height.
+    The lock time for the transaction.
+If not set, defaults to the last block height.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">validator_address</td>
     <td> string</td>
     <td>
-    Address of the validator to unbond from.
+    The address of the validator to unbond from.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">memo</td>
     <td> string</td>
     <td>
-    Transaction memo.
+    A memo string for the transaction.
     </td>
   </tr>
   </tbody>